WHO revises up number of health workers killed by Ebola in Sierra Leone

 WHO epidemiologist Eric Nilles said the additional deaths were found during a "retrospective evaluation" that aimed to improve the overall quality of data published by the WHO.

-"WHO continues to improve the characterization of the epidemic in Sierra Leone and as we do so we may see further increases in the proportion of health care workers affected," Nilles said.
+"WHO continues to improve the characterisation of the epidemic in Sierra Leone and as we do so we may see further increases in the proportion of health care workers affected," Nilles said.

 The WHO said that as of Sept.
 22, a total of 348 health care workers were known to have developed Ebola and 186 of them had died.
 Half of the cases were in Liberia and 67 in Guinea, which along with Sierra Leone have been worst hit by the outbreak.